-Based on the average exchange rate for 2019, the Armenian dram depreciated by -0.5% against the US dollar since 2015 but appreciated slightly by 0.5% from 2018 to 2019.
-Armenia’s weaker local currency since 2018 makes its exports paid for in stronger US dollars relatively slightly more expensive for international buyers in 2019.
+Based on the average exchange rate for 2023, Armenia’s legal currency is the Armenian dram.
+The dram appreciated by 18.3% against the US dollar since 2019 and rose 9.9% from 2022 to 2023.
+The stronger Armenian currency made Armenian exports paid for in weaker US dollars relatively more expensive for international buyers.

-Given Armenia’s population of 3 million people, its total $2.6 billion in 2019 exports translates to roughly $900 for every resident in the Western Asian country.
+Given Armenia’s population of 2.963 million people, its total $8.37 billion in 2023 exports translates to roughly $2,800 for every resident in the Western Asian country.
+That dollar metric exceeds the average $1,800 per capita one year earlier during 2022.

 Armenia’s Top 10 Exports

-Armenia ’s top 10 exports accounted for 84.2% of the overall value of its global shipments.
+Armenia’s top 10 exports generated well over four-fifths (86.3%) of the overall value of its global shipments.

 The following types of Armenian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.